cbc-faruhn/daily-rate-calculator/README.md

 total tax = relative income tax * (1 + solidarity supplement + church tax)
 ```

 **It should be noted that the constants may change with every year in Germany.
-It will _try_ to keep them updated.** This should be easy, as the constants have their own variable in the source code.
+I will _try_ to keep them updated.** This should be easy, as the constants have their own variable in the source code.

 ## Online Version
 [Daily Rate Calculator](http://tools.cbc-faruhn.com/daily-rate-calculator/)